gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

             obj.initState()
 ```

 `initState` and `loadState` are the last step of initializing `SimObjects`.
-However, only one of them is called for every simulation. `loadState` is called to unserialize a `SimObject`'s state from a checkpoint and `initState` is only called when starting a new simulation (i.e. not from a checkpoint).
+However, only one of them is called for every simulation. `loadState` is called to unserialize a `SimObject's` state from a checkpoint and `initState` is only called when starting a new simulation (i.e. not from a checkpoint).

 Continued in next page.